Updated: Aug 14

 Today we hear only two notes.
 Venice puts on its boots and continues unimpeded.

 In St. Mark's Square, puddles cling stubbornly to the stonework long after the floodwaters have receded.
-I joined the collection of photographers huddled at the edges.
+I join the collection of photographers huddled at the edges.

 In winter, the sense of calm in Venice is palpable, devoid of traffic and tourist traffic, effortlessly beautiful along every inch and from every angle.
 We pass a few local women, elderly yet imperious and richly clad in furs and jewelry.
 The low winter sun burns sudden, vivid shapes among the gentle shadows.